FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 The History of Red Light Therapy

-Light therapy in general first gained the attention of medical scientists around 1895, when a Danish doctor named Niels Ryberg Finsen started using light to treat infections [3].
+Light therapy, in general, first gained the attention of medical scientists around 1895, when a Danish doctor named Niels Ryberg Finsen started using light to treat infections [3].
 Finsen eventually received one of the first Nobel Prizes in Physiology or Medicine in 1903 for his work.

 Research into red light therapy, however, began almost a century later when NASA scientists [4] were conducting research into the use of red wavelengths of light to stimulate plant growth.
 While the experiment did show improved plant growth, one accidental finding was the scientists who spent significant amounts of time exposed to red light experienced rapid healing of skin injuries that they had experienced.